 President Kennedy’s eternal flame, the Kennedy family plot, and the Tomb of the Unknowns are the most-visited graves within the 624-acre site.

-Visitors also stop at Arlington House, the former home of General Robert E. Lee that was confiscated during the Civil War to become Arlington National Cemetery.
+Visitors also stop at Arlington House, the former home of General Robert E. Lee.
+The mansion and surrounding grounds were confiscated during the Civil War to become Arlington National Cemetery.
+Today the mansion is known as the Robert E. Lee Memorial, and it is operated by the National Park Service.

 Be sure to pay your respects at these Arlington Cemetery notable graves including: